top of page

 • Settling Proposition 65 claim on behalf of pharmaceutical company.

-Before establishing EGC PC, Catherine co-founded and managed a seven-attorney law firm for five years, served as a partner/shareholder at Hanson Bridgett LLP in San Francisco for seven years, and a partner/shareholder at Wendel Rosen Black & Dean LLP in Oakland for thirteen years.
+Before establishing EGC, Catherine co-founded and managed a seven-attorney law firm for five years, served as a partner/shareholder at Hanson Bridgett LLP in San Francisco, and before that served as a partner/shareholder at Wendel Rosen Black & Dean LLP in Oakland.
 Catherine started her environmental practice at Wilson Sonsini Goodrich & Rosati in Palo Alto.
-Before practicing law, she served as a consultant to ICF, Inc., providing support to the U.S. EPA in development of some of the first environmental regulations under certain provisions of CERCLA and RCRA.
+Before practicing law, she served as a consultant to ICF, Inc., providing support to the U.S. EPA in development of some of environmental regulations under certain provisions of CERCLA and federal solid and hazardous waste laws.

 Catherine has served on the board of directors of Zyzzyvaa nationally known literary magazine and of Bay Area Legal Aid, a non-profit group providing pro bono legal services to the underserved.